 We found that the observed phenotypes could be expressed as a function of this non-linear genotype-to-phenotype model with high overall accuracy (r = 0.96, Fig. 4C).
 Model accuracy was maintained when training on data from one mating type and then testing on another (r = 0.95, Fig S8B).
 Furthermore, training on either population separately resulted in strong agreement in parameterization (r = 0.99, Fig S8C), showing that a similar system model was learned between either biological replicate.
 The learned inhibitory connections supported many of the hypothesized relationships, for example the compensatory activation of PDR5 by knockout of snq2∆, yor1∆, ybt1∆, and ycf1∆ (Fig. 4B).
 The hypothesized redundant efflux of mitoxantrone by Pdr5, Snq2, Yor1, and Ybt1 was also supported by E parameters connecting each of these transporters to mitoxantrone (Fig. 4B), and the variability in the E weights between these four transporters was additionally informative and suggested a differential clearance ability between them (Fig. 4B, Data XX).
-For example, Snq2 is modelled as having the most mitoxantrone clearance capability (E = 2.3) followed by Pdr5, Yor1, and Ybt1 (E = 1.9, 0.6, 0.6, respectively), and this is reflected in the fitness landscape - for example, resistance of pdr5∆ybt1∆yor1∆ was not significantly different than the wildtype (p = 0.25), whereas deletion of the two highest-clearance transporters snq2∆pdr5∆ resulted in a 9% decrease in resistance (p = 1.2e-70).
+For example, Snq2 is modelled as having the most mitoxantrone clearance capability (E = 2.3) followed by Pdr5, Yor1, and Ybt1 (E = 1.9, 0.6, 0.6, respectively), and this is reflected in the fitness landscape - for example, resistance of pdr5∆ybt1∆yor1∆ was not significantly different than the wild-type (p = 0.25), whereas deletion of the two highest-clearance transporters snq2∆pdr5∆ resulted in a 9% decrease in resistance (p = 1.2e-70).
 The model also pointed to differential inhibitory effects between transporters – for example, Snq2 is predicted to receive a much greater inhibitory effect from PDR5 than from YOR1 (I = -0.96 vs -0.39, Fig 4B, Data SXX).
 This is evident, for example, in the benomyl phenotypes, as pdr5∆ leads to a clearer resistance effect than yor1∆ (Fig. 3A).